Jmike-dev/jmike-dev/README.md

 # Hi there 👋,I'm Mike a front-end developer

-I am front-end developer with a great passion for UI and UX design.
+I am passionate in building great UI and UX design as well as writing maintainable code.
 I hope to work with you soon an build your products the right technology for the job.

 ### langauges and framework